Quincy Black

-Quincy Booker Black (born February 28, 1984), is a former American football linebacker for the Tampa Bay Buccaneers of the National Football League.
-He attended the University of New Mexico.
+Quincy Booker Black (born February 28, 1984), is an American former professional football player who was a linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the New Mexico Lobos.

-High school career
+Early life

-Black attended Kenwood Academy High School in Chicago, where he played linebacker.
+Black attended Kenwood Academy in Chicago, where he played linebacker.
 Black accrued 224 tackles and 17 sacks over his high-school career, and was a three-year letterman in basketball.

-College and pro career
+College career

 In 2003, Black attended Harper College (Junior college), near Chicago, where he tallied 88 tackles, 28 TFL, and 16.5 sacks before he decided to transfer to University of New Mexico.

 In 2004, Black started on special teams for all 12 games for the Lobo football team.
 He gained 18 tackles, and caused a fumble in a game against Colorado State.

-In 2005, Black started his 10 games and was the second-leading QB rusher.
+In 2005, Black started his 10 games and was the second-leading quarterback rusher.
 He also recorded his first INT.